cqse/teamscale-jacoco-agent/USAGE.md

 Where `LOG4J2XML` is the absolute path to the logging configuration.
 Example configurations are included with the client.

+__Please check the log for errors and warnings before using the agent in any productive setting.__

 ## Using it as a separate process

 This section explains how to instrument your application so coverage is recorded and run the